6 Tax Benefits of Having a Child or New Baby

 The Earned Income Tax Credit

-For tax year 2023, the maximum adjusted gross income for those claiming zero dependents is $17,640 for single or head of household filers and $24,210 for joint filers.
+For tax year 2024, the maximum adjusted gross income for your clients claiming zero dependents is $17,640 for single or head of household filers and $24,210 for joint filers.
 The maximum AGI for those claiming one dependent is $46,560 for single or head of household filers and $53,120 for joint filers.

 The Adoption Credit & Exclusion